vanpariyar/satsang-video-chat/README.md

 # satsang-video-chat
 Learning to make a video call client from web Dev simplified.
 Go chek it out https://youtu.be/DvlyzDZDEq4

+This is an exact copy of the tutorial I am thinking about adding a new feature,

+**feel free to suggest new feature,**

 ### See Demo Hosted oN Glitch.

 https://satsang-video-chat.glitch.me